 Then we make a road map and write down the goals that are actionable and measurable.
 PT started with a savings goal and a debt reduction plan.

 Writing down your goals is an important step in the process.
 People tend to move toward the goals they’ve put on paper.

 Then we prioritize our goals by deciding how important they are to us.
 Creating goals for your money is a critical step for the next twelve days—and the future!

 Day Three: Know Your Assets (and Net Worth)

 An important question to ask yourself is: Where am I financially?
 This is the time to figure out your net worth.
 It might help to think of yourself as a business.
 I did a show on how to manage your personal finances like a business that you might want to check out.
 Your net worth is your liabilities (debts) subtracted from your assets.

+This can be done using paper or with an online tool, for example Empower, and YNAB (You Need A Budget).
 Now you have a visual picture of where you currently stand.